Samani, Hokkaido

 Samani (様似町, Samani-chō), is a town located in Hidaka Subprefecture, Hokkaido, Japan.

+Population

 As of April 2017, the town has an estimated population of 4,482, with 2,242 households, and a density of 12 persons per km2.
 The total area is 364.33 km2.

+Economy

 The local economy is dominated by agriculture, including breeding horses for racing, tourism and the harvesting of wild konbu.

+Transportation

 Samani is at the end of the Wanman (ワンマン運転, Wanman Unten) JR Hokkaido Hidaka Main Line that runs from Tomakomai.
 However, no services have operated between Samani station and Mukawa station since January 2015, due to storm damage.
 Plans to repair the suspended section of the line have been abandoned, due to high repair costs and low ridership, and the segment will be formally closed on 1 April 2021.
 A bus service will replace this section.